SRI-CSL/trio-quicly/README.md

 # trio-quicly
-Reference implementation of QUIC-LY transport protocal using the Python Trio framework.
+Reference implementation of QUIC-LY transport protocol (which is QUIC without encryption) using the Python Trio framework.

 ## QUIC-LY